OpenEvalProject/evals/manuscripts/elife-28563/v3/manuscript.md

 To test this further, we assayed Nro1 and Rps23 binding in vitro using a GST pull-down assay.
 Full-length GST-Rps23 directly bound purified Nro1 (Figure 3E, lane 3).
 Using Rps23 truncations, we then found that Rps23 contains at least two distinct binding sites for Nro1 because both GST-Rps23 aa 1–46 and GST-Rps23 aa 47–143 bound Nro1 (Figure 3E, lanes 4 and 6).
 However, the Ofd1 and Nro1 binding sites on Rps23 do not overlap as GST-Rps23 aa 1–23 failed to bind Nro1 (Figure 3E, lane 5).
 These in vitro binding studies, together with the immunopurifications, demonstrate that Ofd1, Rps23, and Nro1 form a complex in cells.

-## Dihydroxylation of Rps23 P62 requires Nro1
+### Dihydroxylation of Rps23 P62 requires Nro1

 The discovery that Nro1 is required for Ofd1 to bind to Rps23 in vivo (Figure 3A) led us to hypothesize that Nro1 functions in Rps23 hydroxylation.
 To test this, we examined Rps23 P62-containing peptides from wild-type and nro1Δ cells using SILAC.
 Interestingly, less than 10% of the detected dihydroxylated P62 signal originated from nro1Δ cells (Figure 4A), indicating that only 10% of the Rps23 is dihydroxylated in the absence of Nro1 compared to 100% in wild-type cells.
 Furthermore, we detected both unmodified and monohydroxylated P62 peptides with low H/L ratios, indicating that these peptides originated from nro1Δ cells (Figure 4A).
 To determine the relative abundance of the unmodified and monohydroxylated forms in cells lacking Nro1, we first measured the relative levels of unmodified Rps23 in nro1Δ and ofd1Δ cells using SILAC.
 We found that nro1Δ cells contributed 25% of the unmodified P62 signal, meaning that 32% of Rps23 P62 is unmodified in nro1Δ ribosomes.
 Consequently, monohydroxylated Rps23 P62 represents ~60% of the total Rps23 in these cells.
 (Figure 4B).

 ![Figure 4.](https://cdn.elifesciences.org/articles/28563/elife-28563-fig4-v3.jpg)

 **Figure 4.:** (A) Wild-type and nro1Δ cells were cultured and processed as described in Figure 1E with wild-type cells labeled with heavy lysine.
 Error bars represent the interquartile range and significance was determined by Mann-Whitney (*p<0.001, **p<0.0001).
 Median % heavy and % light are reported below.
 Shown are PSMs from one of four independent experiments.
 (B) ofd1Δ and nro1Δ cells were cultured and processed as described in Figure 1E with ofd1Δ cells labeled with heavy lysine to determine the relative amount of unmodified Rps23 P62 in nro1Δ cells.
 Mann-Whitney test, *p<0.0001.
 Median % heavy and % light are reported below.
 Shown are PSMs from one of two independent experiments.
 See also Figure 1—source data 1.
 (C) Ofd1 (0.5 μM) and MBP-Rps23 (5 μM) were incubated in the absence and presence of Nro1 (5 μM) as described in Methods for 1 hr followed by quantification of Rps23 P62 hydroxylation by TMT LC-MS/MS. Error bars represent ± SEM.
 Significance was calculated by Wilcoxon signed rank test (*p<0.05; **p<0.0001).
 Average fold changes (+Nro1/-Nro1) are reported below.
 Shown are PSMs from one of two independent experiments.
-See also Figure 4—source data 1.10.7554/eLife.28563.010Figure 4—source data 1.TMT data used to quantify Rps23 P62 hydroxylation in vitro shown in Figure 4C.
+See also Figure 4—source data 1.

 The substantial fraction of monohydroxylated P62 in nro1Δ cells shows that the efficient dihydroxylation of Rps23 P62 requires Nro1.
 We tested if Nro1 participates directly in the reaction by reconstituting the reaction in vitro.
 Purified Rps23 and Ofd1 were incubated alone or in the presence of purified Nro1 and then analyzed by Tandem Mass Tag (TMT)-labeled LC-MS/MS to quantify P62 hydroxylation.
 The ratio of Ofd1:Rps23:Nro1 (1:10:10) replicated the physiological ratio of Ofd1:unassembled Rps23:Nro1 in cells (data not shown).
 Consistent with the in vivo results, addition of Nro1 to the in vitro reaction increased Rps23 P62 dihydroxylation by 1.6 fold (Figure 4C).
 The increase in dihydroxylated Rps23 was accompanied by a corresponding decrease in monohydroxylated Rps23, suggesting a role for Nro1 in facilitating the second hydroxylation event.
 The presence of Nro1 also resulted in a small but significant reduction in the levels of the unmodified P62 substrate compared to the reaction lacking Nro1.
 Together, these in vivo and in vitro results demonstrate that complete Rps23 dihydroxylation requires Nro1.

-## Nro1 imports Rps23 in complex with Ofd1
+### Nro1 imports Rps23 in complex with Ofd1

 Thus far, our data shows that Ofd1 dihydroxylates unassembled Rps23 in a complex with Nro1.
 Since Nro1 is structurally similar to karyopherins and functions as a nuclear import adaptor for Ofd1 (Yeh et al., 2011), we tested if Nro1 plays a role in Rps23 localization.
 Wild-type cells that express Rps23-GFP from the rps2302 locus showed Rps23-GFP localized to the nucleus by live-cell imaging (Figure 5A).
 The Rps23-GFP fusion protein does not assemble into functional 40S subunits (data not shown) and localized to the nucleus rather than being exported to the cytosol.
 In nro1Δ cells, Rps23-GFP was excluded from the nucleus despite only a minor reduction in Rps23-GFP expression (Figure 5B), indicating that Nro1 is required for nuclear import of unassembled Rps23.
 However, alternate pathways for Rps23 import must exist since nro1Δ cells are viable.
 Furthermore, Ofd1-dependent hydroxylation of Rps23 P62 is not required for nuclear import of Rps23.
 In both ofd1Δ and ofd1 H142A D144A cells, Rps23-GFP localizes to the nucleus, as does Rps23 P62A-GFP in ofd1+ cells.
 (Figure 5A).
 These data indicate that Rps23 enters the nucleus regardless of hydroxylation state, and suggests that nuclear import of Rps23 is not blocked under hypoxic conditions.